omar-ao/AirBnB_clone/README.md

 ```

 ## Environment & Requirements

 - Language: Python3
 - OS: Ubuntu 20.04 LTS
 - Style guidelines: [PEP 8 (version 1.7)](https://www.python.org/dev/peps/pep-0008/)
-- All your test files should be inside a folder tests.
-- All your test files should be python files (`extension: .py`)
-- All your test files and folders should start by `test_`
 - All your tests should be executed by using this command: `python3 -m unittest discover tests`

 ## Credits